 The above picture is pretty strong illustration of what I did nearly the entire weekend.
 Along with spicing up my beer wings, I also made a Sriracha butter for grilled corn.
 In other news,I ran out of Sriracha.

-Maybe it’s the new grill that found it’s way into my backyard, or maybe it was eyeing this chicken recipe, or this one, but I really wasn’t able to think about anything but beering up some chicken and giving it a good grilled char.
+Maybe it’s the new grill that found it’s way into my backyard, or maybe it was eyeing this chicken recipe, or but I really wasn’t able to think about anything but beering up some chicken and giving it a good grilled char.

 I’m also trying to figure out how to grill a pie, but more on that later.